eclipse-theia/theia-website/src/docs/perspectives.md

 }
 ```

-The contribution is bound like any other one, via `bind(PerspectiveContribution).toService(ReviewPerspectiveContribution)`.
+The contribution is bound by first binding the class to itself and then binding the contribution symbol to that service, via `bind(ReviewPerspectiveContribution).toSelf().inSingletonScope()` followed by `bind(PerspectiveContribution).toService(ReviewPerspectiveContribution)`.
 Besides the view placements, a descriptor can declare which view should end up focused in an area, which areas start collapsed, and hooks that run when the perspective is entered or left.
 Note that only views contributed via `AbstractViewContribution` can be placed this way, because other widgets may have side effects when being created.

 Injecting `PerspectiveService` gives access to the active perspective and to a change event, and allows switching or resetting perspectives programmatically.